Izhitsa: Romanian

 Traditional orthography of the Romanian language used izhitsa in the same manner as Church Slavonic, with all the above-mentioned peculiarities.
-This writing system was used until about 1860 in Romania and until the 1910s in church books in Moldova.
+This writing system was used until about 1860 in Romania and until 1920s in church books in Russian-ruled Bessarabia.

 Aleut

 The Cyrillic letter izhitsa was also used historically in certain loanwords in the Cyrillic script version of Aleut.

+Abkhaz

+Izhitsa was used in the 1909-1926 Abkhaz alphabet of Chochua.

 Izhitsa as a replacement of a different character

 In Russian typography, the capital form of izhitsa has traditionally been used instead of the Roman numeral V; this tradition survived several decades longer than izhitsa as a letter of the alphabet.

 The izhitsa is sometimes used in place of the new IPA symbol for the labiodental flap (ⱱ) because the signs are similar.